Can Being Cheap on RCA Cost Your Company Big Bucks? … Let Me Count the Ways!

 However, the root causes and failed safeguards for a bigger accident are never fixed.
-Nearly a year later, a major accident occurs that could have been prevented IF the root causes of the previous near-miss had been found and fixed.
-However, because a “cheap” investigation was performed, the causes were never identified and 10 people died needlessly.
+Nearly a year later, a major accident occurred that could have been prevented IF the root causes of the previous near-miss had been found and fixed.
+However, because a “cheap” investigation was performed, the causes were never identified, and 10 people died needlessly.
 The company spent $1 million on an OSHA fine and almost $100 million more on legal and settlement costs.

 What do you think?
 Was the savings of a cheap investigation worthwhile?

 One key to a world-class incident investigation and root cause analysis program is to spend time identifying which “small incidents” are worthy of a good investigation because they have the potential to prevent major accidents.
 These near-misses of a big accident (precursor incidents) should be treated as seriously as the big accident itself.
 It deserves a thorough investigation, management review, and implementation of effective corrective actions to prevent the recurrence of the causes (and, thus, the big accident that’s waiting to happen).

 2. CHEAP CORRECTIVE ACTIONS

 I’ve seen companies try to perform a thorough root cause analysis only to try to take the cheap way out when it comes to corrective actions.